amidaware/trmm-docs/docs/troubleshooting.md

 Test-NetConnection -ComputerName rmm.example.com -Port 443
 ```

+Check your SSL certs to make sure they are what they should be (no proxy stuff): <https://www.digicert.com/help/>

 Are you trying to use a proxy to share your single public IP with multiple services on 443?
 This is complicated and [unsupported by Tactical RMM](unsupported_scripts.md), test your setup.

 ## Take Control or Remote Background missing button / can't connect